HONOR FLIGHT 2023

-We are going to be at Wal Mart parking lot on Mooney in Visalia all day Thursday November 7th collecting money for the Honor Flight.
+We are going to be at Nelson's Ace Hardware parking lot on Walnut in Visalia all day Saturday November 11th collecting money for the Honor Flight.
 Please help us honor those that fought so hard for us !

 For more details about the honor flight Click HERE!

 Since its inaugural flight in October 2013, Central Valley Honor Flight has led the effort to honor local World War II veterans by sending them to see their memorial in Washington D.C.

 When forming several years ago, the organization not only knew the need was great, with an estimated 5,000 WWII veterans in the Central Valley’s seven-county area, but they also knew they had to act fast, because these veterans are unfortunately passing away all too often.

 “When our board came together, our mission was clear – to send as many World War II veterans as we could to see their memorial in Washington D.C.,” said Paul Loeffler, local Honor Flight founder.
 “What wasn’t as clear at the time, was how the community would respond.
 We quickly discovered overwhelming support for the effort and adoration for our veterans.
 We couldn’t be prouder of our heroes and our community’s accomplishments during this multi-year endeavor, there is still much to be done.”

 To date, the nonprofit has raised over $4 million to fund 20 flights, and has organized 40 send-off and welcome home events that capture the love and appreciation of a nation through the thousands that gather to honor our heroes.

 Over the course of 20 trips, Central Valley Honor Flight has transported 734 World War II veterans, 410 Korean War veterans, and 173 Vietnam war veterans, and in total 1,333 veterans to Washington D.C.